-- 25. The Stipulated Order established the EFIT and its mandate.
-Based on discussions with the City, and to comply with the Amended Stipulated Order, EFIT 1's contract was extended and funded up to and including May 2022. - 26.
+- 26. The Stipulated Order established the EFIT and its mandate.
+Based on discussions with the City, and to comply with the Amended Stipulated Order, EFIT 1's contract was extended and funded up to and including May 2024. - 27.
 As stated previously, EFIT 1 derives its authority and jurisdiction from the Stipulated Order (Doc.
 720) superseded by the Amended Stipulated Order (Doc.
 906), Process Narratives (July 12, 2021, revised September 8, 2021) filed with the Court on July 16, 2021 (Doc.
 839-1) and September 27, 2021 (Doc.
-862-1), respectively (Exhibits E & H).
+862-1), respectively (Exs.
+C & D).

-&lt;sup>15 It should be noted that within the 667 backlog cases there are a total of 2,537 incidents when various levels of force were applied to an individual.
+17 It should be noted that within the 667 backlog cases there are a total of 2,537 incidents when various levels of force were applied to an individual.

-- 27. Pursuant to the relevant documents, EFIT and IAFD are on call 24/7 and must respond within one hour of notification.
+- 28. Pursuant to the relevant documents, EFIT and IAFD are on call 24/7 and must respond within one hour of notification.
 EFIT ensures that the IAFD investigations are a high quality, thorough and impartial investigation.
 All UOF investigations must be completed within 60 days and a 30-day supervisory review period for a total of 90 days from start to finish.
-Provisions are in place if an extension of these timelines is needed for extenuating circumstances, such as an inability to interview an officer sustaining serious injuries due to an OIS and/or a complex investigation. - 28.
+Provisions are in place if an extension of these timelines is needed for extenuating circumstances, such as an inability to interview an officer sustaining serious injuries due to an OIS and/or a complex investigation.18 - 29.
 The Amended Stipulated Order (Doc.
 906 at Para.
 12), and the Stipulated Order before it (Doc.
 720 at Para.
 12), establish the staffing levels for the APD IAFD.
-As of October 27, 2022, IAFD continues to exceed the staffing requirement that IAFD must be staffed with 25 Detectives/Investigators.
-Currently IAFD has 18 civilian Investigators and 11 Detectives, however in recent discussions with IAFD Commanders, it is anticipated that by the end of the current year, IAFD may lose several experienced personnel due to retirements, promotions, and Officers requesting transfers to field divisions and specialized field units (See Paras.
-120 126 below).
-Chief Medina authorized the staffing of IAFD to be increased by 4 Investigators in anticipation of the expected loss of sworn personnel and IAFD is continuing the interview process.
+As of this reporting period, IAFD fell below the minimum staffing level for 10-days (January 5, 2023 January 14, 2023) due to a promotion and transfers.
+That was rectified.
+IAFD must be staffed with 25 Detectives/Investigators.
+19 Currently IAFD has 17 civilian Investigators 20 and 8 Detectives.
+(See Paras.
+103 & 105 below).
+Chief Medina authorized the staffing of additional IAFD personnel in anticipation of expected losses and IAFD interviewed and filled certain of the positions.

-&lt;sup>16 On October 20, 2021, a Notice was filed with the Court (Doc.
+18 On October 20, 2021, a Notice was filed with the Court (Doc.
 864) due to an OIS delaying the completion of two investigations.
 Additionally, a complex investigation required an agreement among the parties to extend the mandated time frame issued a memorandum to capture same.
+(Exhibit E).

-&lt;sup>17 For the purpose of this report, the term "Detective" equates to sworn APD personnel and "Investigator" is used for civilians conducting UOF investigations.
+19 For the purpose of this report, the term "Detective" equates to sworn APD personnel and "Investigator" is used for civilians conducting UOF investigations.

-&lt;sup>18 Training of IAFD takes approximately 3 to 4 weeks for sworn personnel to over 2 months for civilians resulting in operational effectiveness (currently 5 are in training).
-It should be noted that sustainability of staffing is one of the main concerns of EFIT and will continue to be addressed in future reports to the Court.
+20 Training of IAFD takes approximately 3 to 4 weeks for sworn personnel to over 2 months for civilians resulting in operational effectiveness (currently 5 are in training).
+Sustainability of staffing is one of the main concerns of EFIT and will continue to be addressed in future reports to the Court.